resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Demonstrate:** If you belong to more than one project, toggle between them to show changes in the menu system to the left of the page.

-As mentioned, everyone who logs into the Research Cloud via the AAF gets a small time limited trial project.
-This project is prefaced by the words "pt" ([project trial](http://support.rc.nectar.org.au/docs/allocations)) and followed by a number.
+As mentioned, everyone who logs into the Research Cloud via the AAF gets a small time limited project/tenant.
+This project is prefaced by the words "pt" ([project/tenant](http://support.rc.nectar.org.au/docs/allocations)) and followed by a number.
 So mine is, for example, pt-30.

 **NB:** If you have multiple projects, get into the habit of always looking at the entry shown in this drop down